AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

                  const Vector<FabFactory<FArrayBox> const*>& a_factory = {},
                  Real  a_const_sigma = Real(0.0));

-Here, seting a constant :cpp:`sigma` alters the internals of the solver making it more efficient for this special case.
+Here, setting a constant :cpp:`sigma` alters the internal behavior of the solver making it more efficient for this special case.

 The :cpp:`int amrlev` parameter should be zero for single-level